botanix-labs/Macbeth/book/run/rpc-server-docker.md

 ### Connecting to federated testnet

-Botanix will be hosting a tentnet federation.
-To connect your rpc set up with the federation please use the following chain.toml.
+Botanix will be hosting a testnet federation.
+To connect your RPC set up with the federation please use the following chain.toml.
 Warning: this config may change in the future as we add and remove federation members.

 ```toml